ethanweed/Studium_Generale/Studium_Generale_Test_2.md

 	6. Your personal motivation for conducting research on the box
 	7. What your next steps will be in continuing your research on the box

 2 pages.
-Please submit your test by email with the subject "yourname - team name - test 2".
+Please submit your test by email with the subject "yourname - team name - DoL Test 2".
 You are very welcome to discuss your ideas in groups, but please submit individual tests